In today's world, businesses are more connected and interdependent than ever.

 Key facts (revenue, number of employees, etc.)

 Why Check Business Public Records?

-There are numerous circumstances under which you'd want to consider running a business credit check, including public records.
-Some of these situations include:
+There are numerous reasons you'd want to consider running a public record search.

-You need to conduct a background on key suppliers
+You need to conduct a background check on key suppliers